WPJohnny-plugins/pro-reports-for-memberpress/readme.txt

 Not unless someone wanted to pay for my development time and costs.
 This was our own custom-developed inhouse plugin and now released to the community.

 == Screenshots ==
 1. Quick view of how it looks.
+(New version looks even better; will update screenshot soon.)

 == Changelog ==

+= 0.1.6 =
+- Lots of CSS styling updates to look prettier. ;)

 = 0.1.5 =
 - Issue Fix: 0 transactions validation added in main javascript file.
-- Issue Fix: $wpdb->prefix is added with Memberpress transaction db table.
+- Issue Fix: $wpdb->prefix is added with MemberPress transaction db table.

 = 0.1.4 =

 - Chart now shows total refunds for the period.
-- Data below now shows a refund column (for refunds made during the period).
+- Sales data now shows a refund column (for refunds made during the period).
-- Previously, refunds were subtracted from the total but that behavior has been removed, since MemberPress refunds simply cancel out the initial payment.
+- Previously, refunds were (incorrectly) subtracted from the total but that behavior is now removed since MemberPress refunds simply cancel out the initial payment.
 There is no minus transaction.
-- New "ALL TIME" option (showing all transactions) in the date range dropdown.
-If selected date range scope extends over 365 days, the graph shows report data by year.
+- New "ALL TIME" option available in the date range dropdown (shows all transactions).
+If selected date range extends beyond 365 days, the graph will show report data by year.

 = 0.1.3 =